PNNL-CompBio/Snekmer/docs/source/troubleshooting/common.rst

-For errors encountered during the installation process, unless installation is successful for all packages but specifically fails during the installation of the Snekmer package itself, we recommend searching the
+For errors encountered during the installation process, unless installation is successful for all packages but specifically fails during the installation of the Snekmer package itself, we recommend consulting the `venv documentation <https://docs.python.org/3/library/venv.html>`_ or searching the
-`Conda troubleshooting page <https://conda.io/projects/conda/en/latest/user-guide/troubleshooting.html>`_ for the issue.
+`Conda troubleshooting page <https://conda.io/projects/conda/en/latest/user-guide/troubleshooting.html>`_ for the issue, depending on which installation method you are using.
 If packages other than Snekmer are also failing to install, or else the environment is not created successfully, the installation issues likely involve either Conda or the user's individual configuration.

-Why is the ``conda install`` command is taking a long time?
+Why is the ``conda install`` command taking a long time?
 ```````````````````````````````````````````````````````````

 Installation of ``snakemake`` via conda typically requires a fairly